gauravsingh85/OLS-BYOK/ols-byok-demo/README.md

 ### 6. Logging Standards
 **Demo Question:**
-> “Can my app write logs to a file on disk?”
+> "What is my company policy on writing logs?”

 **OLS Response with BYOK:**
 > Logs must be in structured JSON and written to stdout/stderr only for Fluentd collection.